NorthStarUAS/ImageAnalysis/README.md

 The project goals remain:

-- develop a quality open-source image stitching an scene reconstruction tool chain that is appropriate for examination (education) and modification (research use.)
+- develop a quality open-source image fitting (stitching) and scene reconstruction tool chain that is appropriate for examination (education) and modification (research use.)